onap/policy-clamp/docs/index.rst

      ca path: src/main/resources/clds/aaf/org.onap.clamp.p12, password "China in the Spring" Or get it from this page : https://wiki.onap.org/display/DW/Control+Loop+Flows+and+Models+for+Casablanca

-A user can access the Control-Loop DashBoard (ELK stack based) at the following URL : https://localhost:5601 .
-(in this URL 'localhost' must be replaced by the actual host where CLAMP has been installed if it is not your current localhost)
-For OOM, the URL is https://<host-ip>:30290.
-Since El Alto release, User access is protected using the Search Guard plugin, community Edition!, for Kibana and ElasticSearch.
-The initial users and credentials provided by the Search Guard plugins are used by default.
-(take a look at the files in the ElasticSearch docker image located in the folder: /usr/share/elasticsearch/config/sg/, especially the file "sg_internal_users.yml").

 Human Interfaces
 ----------------
 ..
 Basic info on the interface type, ports/protocols provided over, etc.

-User Interface (CLAMP Designer) - serve to configure control loop CLAMP UI is used to configure the Control Loop designed and distributed by SDC.
+User Interface - serve to configure control loop Policy/CLAMP UI is used to configure the Control Loop designed and distributed by SDC.
 From that UI it's possible to distribute the configuration policies and control the life-cycle of the DCAE Micro Services.
+Policy/CLAMP UI is also used to manage Policies outside of a Control Loop.

 The following actions are done using the UI: